 Student Editor Roles

-As a general matter, the senior student editors will be responsible for out-facing aspects of editorial work, such as contact with authors and peer reviewers, and for managing the other student editors.
-The student editors will work on editing individual pieces, supervising 1L volunteers, and the like.
+The senior student editors (mostly 3L students) are responsible for out-facing aspects of editorial work, such as contact with authors, peer reviewers, and subscribers/sponsors, and for managing the other student editors.
+The student editors (mostly 2L students) work on editing individual pieces, supervising 1L volunteers, writing blog posts, managing the journal's social media accounts, and the like.

 The workload or time commitment will be similar for all students; the difference between senior editors and editors is the level of responsibility.
 All students will receive 4 credits for their work, 2 in the Fall and 2 in the Winter.
 Courses have been set up and Professor Karton will ensure that all student editors are enrolled.

-- A brief statement (no more than around half a page single-spaced) setting out your interest in the journal in general, whether you are interested in a senior student editor or student editor position, and any particular areas of the journal's work in which you are interested (such as submissions/peer review, articles editing, managing the website, or managing volunteers)
+- Any particular areas of CJCA in which in you are interested (such as submissions/peer review, articles editing, managing the website, or managing volunteers)

-Depending on the level of interest, Professor Karton may conduct interviews with applicants.
+Depending on the level of interest, interviews may be conducted (online or by phone).